Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

+To test different priors SSP--FMML was also run with exchanged priors, so that the uniform prior was used for the upper limit and the inverse prior was used for the lower limit.
+This method is denoted here by prefix SEP (Subgeneration with Exchanged Priors) with full notation SEP--FMML.
+The exchanged priors are used for marginalization too.

-The optimization with the Bayesian modified central intervals provides reasonably good coverage of the optimized limits.
-The optimization with the intervals obtained by this method provides slightly worse coverage of the upper limit.
-This method, as well as the Bayesian one, produces two point estimates, which has to be averaged.
+The calculations have shown that the SSP--FMML and SHP--FMML methods have characteristics that are very similar to those of the Bayesian methods with respective priors and with modified central intervals, described earlier.
+For example, the case with uncertainty of the expected background is shown in Fig. \ref{FMML_geny_anay_5_1}.
+The upper limit for SHP--FMML is lower apporximately by 0.1.
+The coverage of SHP--FMML is similar.
+The optimization of the division with the Bayesian modified central intervals provides reasonably good coverage of the optimized limits obtained by both methods.
+The optimization with the intervals obtained by these methods themselves provides slightly worse coverage of the upper limit.
+Each of these methods, as well as the Bayesian one, produces two point estimates, which have to be averaged.

-This variant of FML can be briefly denoted by FMML, ``Frequency of Marginalized Maximum Likelihood'', or more explicitly by SSP--FMML, where the prefix means the Subgeneration with Safe Priors.
-Other priors do not work satisfactory.
-For example, some figure in the following will show the case with Subgeneration with Exchanged Priors, or SEP--FMML (uniform for upper limit and inverse for lower one).
+The analysis by SEP--FMML behaves similarly to the Bayesian analysis with modified central intervals and with exchanged priors, which is described in Section \ref{sec_Bayes_cover}.
+This method can yield completely wrong results.

+Since the lower limit and the $p$-value are calculated effectively by the same equation (\ref{FML_form_0.3}), the lower limits by SSP--FMML are reliable, its modeling interpretation is convincing and the significance is self-consistent for fixed $\vec{n}_{a}$ and $\vec{n}_{b}$, one might expect that the significance by this method is reliable too.
+It is however difficult to find any exclusive numerical feature of significance by SSP--FMML besides self-consistency, which is inherent to many other methods as well.
+One can compare the significance calculated by Eq. (\ref{FML_form_0.3}) with the exact significance $z_{\mathrm{ef}}$, whose $p$-value is defined by